marcellomaugeri/euler-swap/docs/architecture.md

 * The account could be liquidated.
 * The account owner could manually add or remove funds, repay loans, etc.

-In order to correct these desynchronisations, the EulerSwap operator should be uninstalled and a new, updated one installed instead.
+In order to correct any desynchronisation, the EulerSwap operator should be uninstalled and a new, updated one installed instead.

 ## getLimits